This post was originally published in 2023 and updated in 2025.

 Here is why alpaca is perfect for both these conditions:

-- Diabetes – The alpaca industry uses high-quality fiber to produce loose fitting, therapeutic socks for diabetics.
+- Diabetes– The alpaca industry uses high-quality fiber to produce loose fitting, therapeutic socks for diabetics.
 These diabetic socks are non-binding, not restrictive, and provide extreme comfort for sensitive feet.
 These relaxed alpaca socks will offer breathable wear that helps support healthy feet for diabetics.
 And better yet, they look like regular old socks.

-- Raynaud’s – Raynaud’s disease causes my fingers and toes to turn white in cold elements.
+- Raynaud’s– Raynaud’s disease causes my fingers and toes to turn white in cold elements.
 This is not just a visible issue.
 My fingers and toes hurt when I have an episode.
 In Raynaud’s disease, smaller arteries that supply blood to your skin become narrow, limiting blood flow to affected areas like my fingers or toes.
 This loss of blood flow is what causes the white coloring and pain.
 I live in Northern Michigan and in the depths of our winter, so I never wanted to go outside.
 My fingers and toes would hurt too much to enjoy it.
 Then I discovered alpaca clothing.
 Alpaca socks and gloves became my hero.
 My Raynaud’s episodes are few and far between now.
 When my husband comes in from chores, he’ll say it’s really cold outside today, so make sure you wear your alpaca socks.
-He knows they make a difference and he knows they’ve helped me finally enjoy the wintery weather.
+He knows they make a difference, and he knows they’ve helped me finally enjoy the wintery weather.

 Weights of Socks